-Leiden is a very pleasant small city just to walk around and enjoy old architecture, streets and canals.
+Leiden is a very pleasant small city to walk around and enjoy its old architecture, streets and canals.
 If you are into museums, Leiden is a must visit.
-There are the National Museum of Ethnology with exhibitions from around the world, National Museum of Antiquities – National archaeology museum with collections of Egyptian, Greek & Roman artifacts, Naturalis Biodiversity Center – a natural history museum, and many-many more.
+There are the National Museum of Ethnology with exhibitions from around the world, National Museum of Antiquities – National archaeology museum with collections of Egyptian, Greek & Roman artefacts, Naturalis Biodiversity Center – a natural history museum, and many-many more.

 Apart from the few museums in the town itself I would recommend going to the National Military Museum not far from Amersfoort, and of course to the DierenPark Amersfoort – a spacious zoo with hundreds of animals.